 If you have any questions about what steps your company can take to protect itself from expensive data breaches and related lawsuits, feel free to contact me at firstname.lastname@example.org or (804) 648-1636.

-Chris Jones is a member of Sands Anderson’s Cybersecurity Team.
+Chris Jones is a member of Sands Anderson’s Cybersecurity and Technology Team.